LuzFaltex/DMCA/README.md

 or
 >[private]

 In many cases a notice alleges copyright infringement in multiple posts or files.
-When we determine that only some of the posts or files are infringing, including where reported content was not available at the time we reviewed the notice, we replace the other URLs with `[invalid]`.
+When we determine that only some of the posts or files are infringing, including where reported content was not available at the time we reviewed the notice, we replace the URLs with `[invalid]`.
 We use `[private]` to note redaction of private information.

 #### Contributing